Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **succeedWhenEntityNotPresent**(`id`: _string_, `position`: [_BlockLocation_](#interfacesblocklocation)): _void_

-The GameTest will succeed when the given entity is not found at the given coordinates
+The GameTest will succeed when the given entity is not found at the given coordinates.

 ##### Parameters: